Welcome to the Counseling Center

 - Referrals to community providers for more specialized or long-term services

-During the academic year, appointments are available daily from 8:30 am to 5:00 pm.
-Urgent triage appointments are available daily at11:00 or 11:30 a.m. on a walk-in basis.
-During academic breaks and throughout the summer, appointments are available, with reduced availability dependent upon demand.
+During the academic year, appointments are available Monday – Friday from 8:30 am to 5:00 pm.
+Urgent Walk-in appointments are available Monday-Friday at 11:00 am.
+During academic breaks, appointments are available, with reduced availability dependent upon demand.
+The Counseling Center is closed during the summer break.

 Our Counseling Center will provide a supportive, therapeutic relationship and safe space for students to address and work through challenging situations, grow in their relationships, and realize their potential as active members of their communities.
 The Counseling Center will positively affect not only the health of individual students, but also the culture of campus wellness through outreach, advocacy, and healthy relationships with the Otterbein community.